VAT rate

 Such a decision raises several questions:

-• First of all, she questions the position that the tax administration will adopt with regard to its BoFiP allowing supermarkets to benefit from the reduced VAT rate since the Council of State considers that the place of sale does not make it possible to justify the application of the reduced VAT rate of 5.5%.
+• First of all, she questions the position that the tax administration will adopt with regard to its BOFiP allowing supermarkets to benefit from the reduced VAT rate since the Council of State considers that the place of sale does not make it possible to justify the application of the reduced VAT rate of 5.5%.
 Some arguments could be used to maintain such a position despite the position of the Council of State.

 • Second, this decision raises questions about packaging.
 Indeed, administrative doctrine provides that products sold in packaging that allows them to be preserved can benefit from the reduced VAT rate of 5.5%.
 While the decision of the Council of State relates only to sushi, it should be ensured that this position is not read extensively at the risk of seeing other products comparable to sushi benefit from the same fate despite being packaged in airtight packages.